Jack-Works/async-call-rpc/docs/async-call-rpc.serialization.md

 ## Serialization interface

-Define how to do serialization and deserialization of remote procedure call
+Serialization and deserialization of the JSON RPC payload

 <b>Signature:</b>